 Some dog owners still ignore good veterinary advice and don't have their dogs' teeth cleaned.
-Dogs often come in with dental abscesses that need urgent treatment.
 A tooth abscess happens when the root of the tooth becomes infected.
 Bacteria have been able to get into the root through a cracked tooth.
-This is the most common cause of tooth abscess in dogs, but an abscess can also be caused by periodontal disease.
+This is the most common cause of a tooth abscess in dogs, but an abscess can also be caused by periodontal disease.

 How Do You Know if Your Dog has Abscessed Tooth?

 An abscess can make it difficult for your dog to eat.
 Your dog might drop food, tip his head to one side to chew or go off his food altogether.
 The eye closest to the infection can also swell, as the infected root could be close to the eye.
-Abscesses can spread quickly, and cause problems for other teeth so you need to take your dog to the vet.
+Abscesses can spread quickly, and cause problems for other teeth.
+If you suspect an abscess, you need to take your dog to the vet.